19 essential photography composition rules for creative photos

 Of course this doesn’t mean that you have to run around looking for triangular shaped objects to photograph to apply this photography composition tip.
 Triangles can also be implied.

-15. Fill the Frame in photos
+15. Fill the frame in photos

 16. Simplicity in composition

 When you photograph a single subject without any distractions, you draw the eye straight to the subject.
+As with filling the frame, simplicity can be created by getting close and zooming in on an aspect of the subject.

 To see minimalism and simplicity at its finest, Google “Edward Weston minimalism”.